KdoubleUs/KdoubleUs/README.md

 <hr>

 - 🔭 I’m currently working on: Developing a mobile application for sports
-- 🌱 I’m currently learning: GoLang, MySql, Java
+- 🌱 I’m currently learning: GoLang, Graphql
 - 💬 Ask me about: What i enjoy?
 - 📫 How to reach me: kevinwuinbox@gmail.com
 - 😄 Pronouns: He/Him